-AXA MPS' Internal Audit exists to help the Board and Executive Management protect the assets, reputation and sustainability of the organisation by providing an independent and objective assurance activity designed to add value and improve the organisation's operations.
+AMF's Internal Audit exists to help the Board and Executive Management protect the assets, reputation and sustainability of the organisation by providing an independent and objective assurance activity designed to add value and improve the organisation's operations.
 It helps the organisation meet its objectives by bringing a systematic, disciplined approach to challenge Executive Management and evaluate the effectiveness of risk management, control and governance processes.

-The head of the AXA MPS internal audit function has a direct and unfettered reporting line directly to his/her respective Audit Committee Chairman.
+The Head of the AMF Internal Audit Function has a direct and unfettered reporting line directly to his/her respective Audit Committee Chairman.

-AXA MPS' Internal Audit functionally reports through to the Global Head of Audit who reports to the Group Audit Committee Chairman.
+AMF's Internal Audit functionally reports through to the Global Head of Audit who reports to the Group Audit Committee Chairman.

-AXA MPS' Internal Audit annually sets up an internal audit plan of work, based on an assessment of both the inherent risk and the adequacy of controls.
+AMF's Internal Audit annually sets up an internal audit plan of work, based on an assessment of both the inherent risk and the adequacy of controls.
 Its performance is formally monitored and reported to the Audit Committee.

-Over a five year period, all applicable Common Audit Universe categories for each entity are expected to be audited.
+Over a five year period, all applicable Common Audit Universe categories for each AXA entity are expected to be audited.
 Any exceptions identified are notified to the Audit Committee for ratification.